pip-services/pip-services-docs/content/en/python/rpc/services/_index.md

 The service responds on /heartbeat route (can be changed) with a string with the current time in UTC.

-This service route can be used to health checks by loadbalancers and container orchestrators.
+This service route can be used to perform health checks by loadbalancers and container orchestrators.